friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 - **Friflo.Engine.ECS**         - A component field is used as discriminator specified in `IRelationComponent<TKey>`.
 - **Flecs.NET** & **TinyEcs**   - Tags are used as discriminator.
+- **Arch.Relationships**        - An additional entity with a component is used as discriminator.
 - **fennecs**                   - Reference type instances are used as discriminator.

 ### Add & Remove 1 relation on 100 entities